Roger de Moulins

-Roger de Moulins was eighth Grand Master of the Knights Hospitaller from 1177 to his death in 1187.
+Roger de Moulins was the master of the Knights Hospitaller from 1177 until his death in 1187.
 He succeeded Jobert of Syria.
-His successors were two interim masters, William Borrel and then Armengol de Aspa, before the permanent Grand Master Garnier of Nablus was selected in 1190.
+His successors were two interim masters, William Borrel and then Armengol de Aspa, before Garnier of Nablus was selected in 1190.

 Biography

 Roger de Moulins was little known to history before his elevation to the magistracy of the Order.
 He may have been a Norman knight from Moulins, but there is no proof of that.
 His first concern, after his installation in the Holy Land, was to urge Baldwin IV of Jerusalem and the principal lords of the kingdom to continue the war against Saladin with vigor.
 On 25 November 1177, he participated in the Battle of Montgisard, winning "the most beautiful victory of the crusades" against the Ayyubids.
 Saladin's defeat is regarded as so severe that it was only redeemed by his victory ten years later at the Battle of Hattin in 1187.

 The Hospitallers formed one of the strongest military organizations of the kingdom, but this was contrary to the spirit of the Order, distancing them from the works of hospitality for which it had been founded.
 Pope Alexander III called them back to the observance of the rule of Raymond du Puy between 1178 and 1180, issuing a bull that forbade them to take up arms unless they were attacked and urged them not to abandon the care of those sick and in poverty.

 The Hospitallers were clear rivals of the Knights Templar.
 Alexander III persuaded Roger de Moulins to make a truce in 1179 with Odo de St Amand, then Grand Master and also a veteran of Montgisard.
 The pope instituted an arbitration process.
 Three brothers from each order were chosen as arbiters, each of whom had the right to appoint two other brothers.
 If the arbitration was insufficient, the friars were to call upon persons outside the orders.
 If there was still a disagreement, the matter would be submitted in the last resort to the two Grand Masters.
 The agreement with the Templars was not a good one.
 They were in constant conflict over their rights and possessions.